 Soil Solarization, Weeds

-The best non-toxic approach is to scrap 2" off the surface to remove all the stolons and rhizomes.
+The best non-toxic approach is to scrape 2" off the surface to remove all the stolons and rhizomes.
 Do not till before doing the removal.
-Solarization with black or clear plastic is also an option.
+Solarization with clear plastic is best.

 Other remedies include: Remove the weed physically with mechanical devices.
 In beds cover the weeds with newspaper and mulch.
 Spot spray with the vinegar herbicide formula.
 For turf, overseed problem areas with ryegrass in the fall.
 Applying corn gluten meal in the spring at 20 pounds per 1,000 square feet prior to seed germination is also helpful.
 An important point to remember is that nutgrass (nutsedge) grows primarily in wet anaerobic soil.
 Applying hydrogen peroxide, the kind at the drug store, full strength to the problem areas can help.
 Also let the area dry out better between watering, improve soil health, improve drainage and help the soil to drain better.

 By David A. Bainbridge